University of Florida Homepage

 Email - UF faculty page

 Sarah McKune is an Associate Professor in the Center for African Studies and in the Department of Environmental and Global Health in the College of Public Health and Health Professions.
-She holds a B.A. in French and Sociology from Wofford College, an MPH from Emory University’s Rollins School of Public Health, and a PhD in Interdisciplinary Ecology from the University of Florida.
+She holds an MPH from Emory University’s Rollins School of Public Health, and a PhD in Interdisciplinary Ecology from the University of Florida.
 Prior to work in academia, McKune spent nearly a decade in development, working on various global health projects, including HIV/AIDS, reproductive health, maternal and child health, nutrition, and food security, much of this work occurring with NGOs throughout West Africa.
-Her doctoral research investigated the perceived risk of climate change on adaptation and livelihood vulnerability of pastoralists in eastern Niger.
 She held a postdoc at UF with the Climate Change, Agriculture, and Food Security program of the CGIAR to improve social equity of program benefits, particularly among women, in Kaffrine, Senegal, as well as sites in Kenya and Nepal.
 Her research utilizes mixed methodologies, both quantitative and qualitative in nature, and seeks to explain the complex, system dynamics that affect child growth and nutritional outcomes, including factors such as household hygiene and sanitation, livestock ownership, climate change, and gender dynamics within the household.
 She serves as the Health and Human Nutrition Cross Cutting Theme leader for the USAID Feed the Future Livestock System Innovation Lab (LSIL) at UF, which aims to improve the nutrition of children under five and pregnant and lactating women through increased consumption of animal source foods.
 She has ongoing work in Senegal, Burkina Faso, and Niger.

 Sebastian Elischer